Mary of Guise: Travels in France and England

 While accompanying her to Dieppe on her return, her son Francis died at Amiens on 22 September 1551.
 In October 1551, she met Edward VI in England.
 Mary landed at Portsmouth and was given, by the King, an escort of gentlemen to accompany her to London.
 She stayed her first night at Southwick Priory.
 On her way to London she stopped at Warblington, Cowdray, Hampton Court, where she was entertained by the Marquess and Marchioness of Northampton, and Fulham Palace.
 At his meeting with Mary at Whitehall Palace, Edward gave her a diamond ring and two horses with trappings of russet gold tinsel.
 The ring, "sett with a fayer table diamount", had belonged to Catherine Parr.
-The Princess Mary Tudor declined to attend her visit, though the Princess Elizabeth was present, and according to John Aylmer, unlike the other women at Edward's court she did not try to emulate the novel French "frounsed, curled and double-curled" hairstyles of Guise's Scottish retinue.
+The Princess Mary Tudor declined to attend her visit.
+According to John Aylmer, the Princess Elizabeth was present, and unlike the other women at Edward's court she did not try to emulate the novel French "frounsed, curled and double-curled" hairstyles of Guise's Scottish retinue.

 On her way north to Scotland Ralph Sadler conveyed her through Hertfordshire, and she stopped at Robert Chester's house at Royston Priory and the house of the Dowager Duchess of Suffolk at Grimsthorpe Castle near Stamford.
 Arran summoned some of the barons of East Lothian to meet her at Berwick, and the gentlemen of Selkirk, Jedburgh and Duns, Scottish Borders, Peebles and Lauder, Haddington, Dunbar and North Berwick were summoned to meet her at Our Lady Kirk of Steill on 24 November 1551.
 Six cart loads of breech-loading cannon chambers were brought from the armoury at Leith up to Edinburgh Castle to fire salutes on her return.